ogamespec/zanac/Readme.md

 ## Progress

 Project development happens sporadically when I am bored.
 In the evening I sit down, launch IDA and in parallel the Mesen debugger and play the game trying to understand the purpose of all procedures.
-At the moment there are 455 procedures marked, and about 180 procedures are identified (more or less clear what they do).
+At the moment there are 457 procedures marked, and about 189 procedures are identified (more or less clear what they do).

 More details here: [map.md](/wiki/map.md)

 It is also planned to export a fresh disasm from the IDA database from time to time.
+Exporting from IDA will finish only when all calls and RAM variables are defined, after that the work will be done only with sources.

 ## References